warbacon/zunder-zsh/README.md

 ## 🚀 Getting started
 ### Dependencies
-Although icons will be installed automatically, is **recommended to install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal**.
+Although icons will be installed automatically, it's **recommended to install a [Nerd Font](https://www.nerdfonts.com/font-downloads) and set it as default font in your terminal**.
 On **Android**, you can install [Termux:Styling](https://f-droid.org/es/packages/com.termux.styling) and use for example Fira Code.